All Aboard the Ullswater Steamer With Kids

 What Should You Wear Onboard?

-We went at the end of November and by the time we reached the boat it was 2 degrees C!
+We went at the end ofĀ November and by the time we reached the boat it was 2 degrees C!
 That’s cold.
-Out on the open water with the wind chill, my fingers were frozen and my nose was bright red.
-We wore lots of layers to keep us warm which was a big help.
+Out on the open water with the wind chill, my fingers were frozen and my nose was bright red. Ā We wore lots of layers to keep us warm which was a big help.
 Still, taking photos left my hands exposed and raw.

 The view from on-board the Ullswater Steamer

-The view
+The view from on-board the Steamer

 Check Out The Colours Of Those Trees

-We’d had some mild snow a few days previously and this contrasted beautifully with the orange of the bracken on the fells and the autumnal colours of the trees.
-It was a beautiful sunny day and this enabled the loveliest of reflections.
+We’d had some mild snow a few days previously and this contrasted beautifully with the orange of the bracken on the fells and the autumnal colours of the trees. Ā It was a beautiful sunny day and this enabled the loveliest of reflections.

 Ullswater Steamer